About Three-Year-Old Kindergarten

 A long day care centre can offer a full day of education and care, including a kindergarten program.
 The teacher-led kindergarten program is integrated with additional hours of education and care.
-At a sessional service, a kindergarten program will only run on certain days and at specific times.
+At a standalone service, a kindergarten program will only run on certain days and at specific times.
 These days and hours are set by the kindergarten service.

 Deciding where to send your child might depend on which services are available in your community, and what works best for your family and child.

 Research shows that play-based learning is a powerful way to support children’s development.
 And these benefits last into the school years and beyond.